nginxinc/kubernetes-ingress/docs/content/intro/nginx-plus.md

 ---
 title: NGINX Ingress Controller with NGINX Plus
-description: "This document explains the key characteristics that NGINX Plus brings on top of NGINX into the NGINX Ingress controller."
+description: "This document explains the key characteristics that NGINX Plus brings on top of NGINX into the NGINX Ingress Controller."
 weight: 400
 doctypes: ["concept"]
 toc: true